Call us: 0333 999 2676

 Here at Alpha Travel Insurance, we strive to continue the progression of animal welfare and believe that all countries laws should be respected by tourists to help protect animals and the sustainable travel movement.
 As well as being advocates for sustainable travel, we are also partnered with The Whale and Dolphin Conservation (WDC) and frequently donate to the charity to help protect sea life and provide a bright future for these amazing animals.
 In fact, 10% of all policies bought with the code (WDCalpha) goes towards the WDC.

-To prepare for your next wild adventure you can explore our travel insurance using the link below.
+To prepare for your next wild adventure you can explore our travel insurance by clicking below.

 Don’t forget to share your experiences with us and learn more about sustainable tourism by following us on socials: